 A confidential personnel file containing pertinent employment information is maintained for each employee in the office of Human Resources.
 The employee is entitled to inspect or copy his or her personnel file in the presence of a Human Resources staff member.
 The employee shall not be entitled to inspect or copy any letter of reference or other similar record that he/she has previously waived the right to inspect when the information was solicited by or supplied to Pierpont Community & Technical College based on such waiver.
-The employee shall not be entitled to inspect or copy any other record exempt by WV Code 29B-1-4 unless there is clear and convincing evidence of a legitimate reason sufficient to overcome exception.
+The employee shall not be entitled to inspect or copy any other record exempt by WV Code 29B-1-4 unless there is clear and convincing evidence of a legitimate reason sufficient to overcome the exception.

 Pierpont Community & Technical College maintains up-to-date personnel files on all employees.
 It is important to provide the Human Resources Department with any changes in personal information as it is used for benefit administration, continued insurance notices under COBRA, notification in case of emergency, etc. Pierpont Community & Technical College respects each employee's right to have the information in their records treated confidentially.
-Changes to the following personal information should be made in writing and sent to the Human Resources department:
+Changes to the following personal information should be made by the employee in the BambooHR (or the existing HRIS system) self-service module: